Route planning software OptiFlow offers Albert Heijn the necessary flexibility and optimization in their retail distribution network

 Beerepoot acknowledges that the growing complexity of society is likely to pose new challenges over the years.
 For instance, Albert Heijn is committed to leading the way in eco-friendly driving, but incorporating electric vehicles into their retail distribution network effectively requires additional considerations during planning.
 Moreover, there are increasingly stringent location-specific restrictions to contend with.
 “On the ring roads of large Dutch cities, we can no longer use trucks that exceed a certain weight due to emissions or road capacity limitations.
 The software assists us in responding to these rapidly evolving societal changes."

 Albert Heijn expects its network to further expand in the coming years, which will surely bring new challenges.
-However, together with PTV Logistics X Conundra, they are looking at a bright future in which every challenge can be transformed into a new opportunity.
+However, together with Conundra (PTV Logistics), they are looking at a bright future in which every challenge can be transformed into a new opportunity.